 By: Anabel WeinsteinIn late 1952, one of the most influential discoveries was made.
 A year later, in 1953, this same discovery was made for the second time.
 And the second discovery was the story told; the first discovery, the story untold.
 It wasn’t until after Rosalind Franklin’s death that she got the credit she deserved for first discovering the structure of a DNA molecule through her use of X-Ray diffraction.
 She completely changed the field of molecular biology, but her story was never credited enough.
 Franklin isn’t the only one whose story was overshadowed by men in STEM, and Franklin isn’t the only one who’s story remained untold.

 Eunice Foote discovered the greenhouse effect long before the term “greenhouse gas” was used.
 She was an American scientist in the 1800s who used experimentation to demonstrate how carbon dioxide heated up much more quickly than regular air.
 She was then the first individual to predict that as carbon dioxide levels in the atmosphere increased, so would the temperature of the world.
 Thus, Foote was the first person to predict global warming.
 However, Foote’s story is one that was mostly left untold, overshadowed by men who gained more credit later on.
 Lise Meitner was an Austrian physicist who was incredibly influential in the discoveries of nuclear fission and protactinium.
 Meitner then went on to become the first female professor of physics in Germany.
 She almost undoubtedly deserved a Nobel Prize for her research, but she did not receive one due to the fact that women were not allowed higher education in her time period, and thus all her research was overlooked.
 There are so many more influential women in STEM fields that never got the credit they deserved, and the way to fix this is by talking about them.
 In AGSS workshops, volunteers always make sure to tell the stories of the women whose stories were never fully told.
 These untold stories are some of the most important parts of history, or rather, her-story.
+As all those who participate in AGSS in one form or another know, the experience of working with STEM in an all-girls environment is invaluable.
+For all participants that are about to graduate 8th grade, you may think that this road is over for you.
+In fact, for anyone who wishes to pursue it, the road is just beginning.

 Many of our volunteers were once participants themselves, and graduating to being a volunteer from a participants is a great way to not only help the organization but also discover your own passions as you go through high school.
 Every year, we try to find new ways to improve the participant experience, and bringing voices to the leadership table who have direct experience with that perspective is crucial.
 Also, we love to have volunteers from all high school grade levels, especially the younger ones who can grow into eventually leading their own workshops and taking on more responsibility (but if you just want to be a normal volunteer, that’s great too!).
 Aside from helping the organization, becoming a volunteer has been extremely rewarding and beneficial for me personally throughout high school.
 Besides just gaining a few extra service hours, it’s honestly just a simple way to have fun!
 I’ve met and made friends with other volunteers that don’t go to my school and become closer with those I already knew through shared passions and experiences.
 An unexpected benefit of volunteering for me is that I actually learn more STEM too.
 Coincidentally, the week after volunteering at our ecology workshop, three of the terms I learned from that workshop showed up in my biology class.
 After my first year volunteering, I joined the leadership team, meaning that I get to help develop and lead workshops.
 This has been a really cool experience as I’ve gotten to choose the subjects that I enjoy teaching and pull together all my favorite experiences from learning them into a few activities.
 I’ve grown in my ability to take on more responsibility and a leading role, speaking in front of a group, and countless other skills that I can take with me throughout high school, college, and beyond.
 The main message to get across here is that volunteering with AGSS is definitely something you should try.
 Whether you want to become a regular volunteer or just have a free weekend, everyone can learn something while also having a good time.
 If you’re interested, reach out!
 Feel free to ask a volunteer at AGMT or via social media for more information.
 See you next year!
 My first experience at AGSS was when I was in fifth grade, attending the Geometry Workshop.
 I was a bit intimidated at first, but mostly curious about what was in store.
 When I stepped foot into the library’s multipurpose room, the bright tablecloths and welcoming smiles immediately brought joy to me face.
 I felt like I belonged.
 We spent the workshop learning about shapes - not just the ones I saw in my school textbook, but ones that went beyond the classroom basics.
 An origami-lover at heart, I was excited to learn that our activities involved folding intricate, 3D origami shapes.